algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 If any of the steps fail, the workflow will be marked as failed and the development team will be notified at which step the error occurred.

-#### 3.4.1.2.3.
+#### 3.4.1.3.
 Configuration

-Actions, such as interpreting and executing unit tests, will be performed on Quality Assurance's computer.
+Actions will be performed mainly on a dedicated computer, which hosts the runner and serves as a server.
 These actions are enabled and synchronized with GitHub.
 Once the runner has been activated on the computer, it can be selected to execute the various workflow actions.

 This allows us to have a runner available all time and to have a better overview of the errors that may occur.